Bay City State Park: Activities and amenities

 The park offers swimming, spray park, trails for hiking, biking and cross-country skiing, picnicking areas, playground, and camping.
 Park activities include fishing, hunting and trapping as well as wildlife viewing from observation towers, boardwalks, viewing platforms, and shoreline spotting scopes.
 The park's 10000 sqft Saginaw Bay Visitor Center includes an exhibit hall with interactive natural history displays, 100-seat auditorium, and year-round environmental education programs.

 Beach pollution

 Pollution on the beaches bordering the Saginaw Bay consisting of organic matter has been a significant issue to park patrons and local waterfront land owners in recent years.
-Although beach grooming has been implemented to clean up the beaches, much of the shoreline along the bay is muddied with muck.
+Although beach grooming has been implemented to clean up the beaches, a large part of the shoreline along the bay is muddied with muck.

 Much of the pollution found along the bay shore has been attributed to waste runoff from local farms settled within the Saginaw River watershed, wastewater treatment failures, and leaking septic systems, which contribute nutrients into the water, causing algae blooms.